16.1. Global dimensioning beam#

 The calculations serve as examples for educational purposes and not as guidance for practice.

-The transverse dimensions of beams depend on the forces acting on them, but also on the length of those elements.
-To provide an initial estimate of the dimensions, estimation rules or key figures have been established.
-These estimation rules are no different from a first global approximation.
-They are mainly intended for usual structures with normal loads.
-The more extreme the structure or the load placed on it, the more inaccurate the estimation rule.
+The cross-section dimensions (height x width) of a beam depend on the forces acting on it and on its span.
+To provide an initial estimate of the dimensions, estimation rules (‘rules of thumb’) or design diagrams are available.
+These rules of thumb are useful for a first approximation only and are mainly intended for common structures with regular loads.
+The more extreme the structure or the load placed on it, the more inaccurate the estimation rule becomes.

-For the office, we want to dimension and check a first-floor floor beam: Girder B3-D3 on the schematic load-bearing construction floor plan in the figure below.
+For the office that serves as our example building, we want to dimension and check the first-floor beam(s) on axis 3 on the schematic load-bearing construction floor plan in the figure below.

 Fig. 16.1 Schematic load-bearing floor plan, first floor office building.#